isildur13/Documentation/register.md

 # Daily Learnings..
 Register.

+# 11 May 2020
+	* Created Dynamic Content rendering using a REST API and the React Frontend app.
+		* Made use of Class components along with relevant Mapping wrt to the Component and API response.
+	* REST API used via Axios.
+		* Response for Mapping in JS requires the data to be in list [{"Key":"Value","Key":"Value"},{"Key":"Value","Key":"Value"}]
+		* Faced CORS error mitigated it using Proxy in package.json file.

 # 08 May 2020
 	* Setup Bare minimum UI along with Searchbar.
 	* Setup Flask API service using prebuilt python util